C melody saxophone

 The C melody saxophone, also known as the C tenor saxophone, is a saxophone pitched in the key of C one whole tone above the common B-flat tenor saxophone.
 The C melody was part of the series of saxophones pitched in C and F intended by the instrument's inventor, Adolphe Sax, for orchestral use.
 The instrument enjoyed popularity in the early 1900s, perhaps most prominently used by Rudy Wiedoeft and Frankie Trumbauer, but is now uncommon.

 A C melody saxophone is larger than an alto and smaller than a tenor.
 The bore on most models has a diameter and taper more like a 'stretched' alto than a tenor.
 When seen in profile, its shape bears some resemblance to a tenor saxophone, though it is smaller and the bell appears longer.
-Most C melody saxophones have curved necks (with a similar shape to that of the tenor saxophone) though C.G.Conn did make straight-necked C melody instruments (more similar to the alto).
+Most C melody saxophones have curved necks (with a similar shape to that of the tenor saxophone) though C. G. Conn did make straight-necked C melody instruments (more similar to the alto).
 C melody saxophones are usually marked with a letter "C" above or below the serial number.

 Since 1930, only saxophones in the key of B♭ and E♭ (originally intended by Sax for use in military bands and wind ensembles) have been produced on a large scale.
 However, in the early years of the 21st century, small-scale production of new C melody saxophones had commenced in China for a company called Aquilasax though production ceased by 2015.
+Student-quality C melody instruments are, as of 2023, available from Thomann (Germany) and Sakkusu (UK).

 Advantages

-A major selling point for the C melody saxophone was the fact that in contrast to other saxophones, it was not a transposing instrument.
+A major selling point for the C melody saxophone was the fact that in contrast to other saxophones, it was not a transposing instrument, except at the octave.
 As a result, the player could read regular printed music (e.g. for flute, oboe, violin, piano, guitar or voice) without having to transpose or read music parts that have been transposed into B♭ or E♭, which most other saxophones would require.
 This enabled amateur musicians to play along with a friend or family member by reading from the same sheet of music—so long as the music fell within the pitch range of the C melody saxophone itself, that is, was not too high or low.
 Another selling point was that the C melody produces a more muted tone than the E♭ alto or B♭ tenor, which was useful when playing at home.
 Many novelty tunes, most influenced by 1920s dance music, were written specifically for the instrument.
 They were sometimes also used in churches to accompany hymns.
+Sax players in Irish and Irish-American dance bands of the 1920s and '30s often used the C melody as it made for easier fingering in the keys of G and D commonly used for traditional Irish tunes played by fiddlers, flute players and button accordionists.
+Similarly, some players prefer the C melody when playing guitar-based blues music in E or A.